"I won't be in debt the rest of my life."

 Did you know that most college graduates earn about $1 million more in their lifetime — about $20,000 more per year — than people without a bachelor’s degree?
 Statistics show our well-prepared graduates are highly successful entering the job market or continuing on to graduate school.

-Dallas-Fort Worth ranks in the top five of the Top 15 Best Cities for Recent College Graduates 2012, based on higher than average starting pay, low unemployment and affordable housing.
+Dallas-Fort Worth is among the top 10 Best Cities for Recent College Graduates, based on higher than average starting pay, low unemployment and affordable housing.